Jammu and Kashmir Reorganisation Act, 2019: Background

 Article 370 of the Indian constitution gave Jammu and Kashmir special status.
 In contrast to other states of India, Jammu and Kashmir had its own constitution and a substantially higher degree of administrative autonomy.
 In particular, Indian citizens from other states could not purchase land or property in Jammu and Kashmir.

 Jammu and Kashmir had three distinct areas: overwhelmingly Muslim-majority Kashmir Valley (95% Muslim) with a population of nearly 7 million people, a Hindu-majority (66%) Jammu with a population of 5.35 million people and a 30% Muslim population, and Ladakh, which has sparse population of 287,000 people, a Muslim plurality, or relative majority, at 46%, and a Buddhist minority at 40% (with Hindus making up 12%).
-Violence and unrest persisted in the Indian-administered Muslim majority areas and, following a disputed state election in 1987, an insurgency persisted in protest over autonomy and rights.
+Violence and unrest persisted in the Muslim majority areas and, following a disputed state election in 1987, an insurgency persisted in protest over autonomy and rights.
 The Bharatiya Janata Party (BJP) came to power in the 2014 Indian general election and had included in their 2019 election manifesto the revocation of Article 370 of the Constitution of India.

 Prior to the introduction of the bill and the revocation of the state's special status, the central government put the Kashmir Valley on lock-down, with a surge in security forces, imposition of Section 144 preventing assembly, and the placement of political leaders such as former Jammu and Kashmir chief ministers Omar Abdullah and Mehbooba Mufti under house arrest.
 The State had been first under governor's rule and then under president's rule since 20 June 2018, after the coalition government headed by Mehbooba Mufti lost support from the Bharatiya Janata Party.
 Additional 35,000 paramilitary troops were deployed to Jammu and Kashmir, prior to which a warning was issued to annual Hindu pilgrims and tourists citing a terror threat.
 The imposition of restrictions included the blocking of internet and phone services.
 The preemptive moves preceded the revocation of the state's special status and the passage of the Reorganisation Act.